Link Prediction Accuracy on Real-World Networks Under Non-Uniform Missing Edge Patterns

 \subsubsection{Matrix Completion}

 The {\bf Modularity} method for link prediction starts from Newman and Girvan’s modularity maximization for community detection \cite{newman2016community}.
-We then use the obtained communities to measure the empirical densities between and within communities and then predict the most likely missing links from these densities, similar to \cite{valles2018consistencies, ghasemian2020stacking}.
-The {\bf MDL-DCSBM} method starts by creating a minimum description length, degree-corrected stochastic block model \cite{peixoto2013parsimonious}.
-As with the Modularity method, we then use the obtained block structure to predict the most likely missing links in the manner used in \cite{wu2017balanced, ghasemian2020stacking}.
+We then use the obtained communities to measure the empirical densities between and within communities and then predict the most likely missing edges from these densities, similar to \cite{valles2018consistencies, ghasemian2020stacking}.
+The {\bf MDL-DCSBM} method uses a minimum description length, degree-corrected stochastic block model \cite{peixoto2013parsimonious}.
+As with the Modularity method, one then uses the obtained block structure to predict the most likely missing edges in the manner used in \cite{wu2017balanced, ghasemian2020stacking}.